fubark/zig-v8/README.md

 \* We'll add a size metric for an embedded V8 demo binary once we get the build to work on more platforms.

 ## Build
-uild times can be quite long but afterwards rerunning "zig build" should be incremental.
+Build times can be quite long but afterwards rerunning "zig build" should be incremental.

 ```sh
 # Clone the repo.